Custom Database Connection Anatomy Best Practices

 As shown below, you use custom database connections as part of a login workflow to obtain user identity information from your own legacy identity store for authentication or user import.

-In addition to artifacts common for all database connections types, a custom database connection allows you to configure action scripts—custom code used when interfacing with legacy identity stores.
+In addition to artifacts common for all database connection types, a custom database connection allows you to configure action scripts—custom code used when interfacing with legacy identity stores.
 The scripts you choose to configure depend on whether you are creating a connection for legacy authentication or for automatic migration.

 In a legacy authentication scenario, no new user record is created; the user remains in the legacy identity store and Auth0 uses the identity it contains when authenticating the user.
 Custom database connections are also used outside of the Universal Login workflow.
 For example, a connection's